datafundamentals/appwriter.com/site/principles/first_day.md

 One of these, which you will be _turning into one of your own PEG **Portfolio Apps**_:

-- Boltup Java Spring
+- dF Java Spring
-- Boltup Lit SPA
+- dF Lit SPA
-- Boltup React
+- dF React
-- Boltup 11ty SSG PWA
+- dF 11ty SSG PWA

 What does Setup mean, in this context?:

 - Fully deployed and operational hello world app with no electives installed.
 - Complete connectivity with a production quality Baas Back end as a Service: Firebase
 - Secured with Authentication by others.
-- Completable using electives chosen by PEG player, and appropriate for specific Boltup Starter App chosen.
+- Completable using electives chosen by PEG player, and appropriate for specific dF Starter App chosen.

 ## What an App Setup is not